-Jude is a Death Doula, holds a tenured faculty position in Anthropology, is a Ph.D.
+Located in Salt Lake City, Utah USA, Jude is a Death Doula, worked as a tenured faculty in Anthropology, is a Ph.D.
 Candidate in Educational Leadership, and a trained facilitator in Renewal and Wholeness, and Circles of Trust™ techniques, and has taught at colleges and universities in Idaho, Kansas, Utah, and Japan, developed many college courses, and offered numerous workshops and trainings for faculty and staff at colleges and universities for the past 11 years.
 In addition, she holds certifications in NODA (No One Dies Alone), and Dying Consciously.

 HELD™ Doulas are trained to listen, and to bring a gentle strength to the uncertain space that we call end of life.

 Ronald R. Ferrucci is a web developer and photographer with a background in Genetics (MS, University of Utah; PhD, University of Ferrara).
 His photographic work focuses on the macabre, ephemeral, and forlorn.
 That is to say, he is interested in abandoned places, cemeteries, and urban decay (though not necessarily abandoned).
 His work can be found at Nichilismo in Fotografia.

 As a web developer, his experiences runs from content development, website design, and building the code on which sites run.
 He also has experience in programming for data analysis in python and C++ (and dabbles in Perl and Pascal—but let’s keep that between us).